gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

          max_in_flight: 20% # added in phase 6
    ```

-2. The `autoupdate_agent_plan` resource, its spec is owned by the Teleport cluster administrator (e.g. Teleport Cloud team).
+2. The `autoupdate_agent_plan` resource, with `spec` owned by the Teleport cluster administrator (e.g. Teleport Cloud team).
-   Its status is owned by Teleport and contains the current rollout status.
+   Its `status` is owned by Teleport and contains the current rollout status.
 Some parts of the status can be changed via
-   select RPCs, for example fast-tracking a group update.
+   select RPCs (for example, an RPC to fast-track a group update).
    ```yaml
    kind: autoupdate_agent_plan
    spec: